AllenSWDB/allenswdb.github.io/databook/background/transgenic-tools.md

 : In cortex, drives expression in excitatory neurons in layer 2/3 and 4.

 <b>Dbh-Cre-KI</b>
-: Drives expression in noradrenergic and adrenegic neurons - i.e. neurons that release norepinephrine.
+: Labels a small population of ~1200 neurons in the Pons (per hemisphere) that release norepinephrine to targets brainwide (except striatum)

 <b>Drd1a-Cre</b>
 : In striatum, drives expression in medium spiny neurons (MSNs) expressing the